spring-attic/reactive-streams-commons/README.md

   - `PublisherReduce` : aggregates the source values with the help of an accumulator function and emits the the final accumulated value
   - `PublisherRepeat` : repeatedly streams the source sequence fixed or unlimited times
   - `PublisherRetry` : retry a failed source sequence fixed or unlimited times
+  - `PublisherSample` : samples the main source whenever the other Publisher signals a value
   - `PublisherScan` : aggregates the source values with the help of an accumulator function and emits the intermediate results
   - `PublisherSkip` : skips a specified amount of values
   - `PublisherSkipLast` : skips the last N elements